entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent bundle publish --org [organization]`|Publish Docker images to the Docker registry, with a specified organization |
 |`ent bundle publish --registry [registry]`| Publish the Docker images to your Docker registry|

-## ECR Commands
+## Local Hub Commands
-Entando provides a series of `ent ecr` commands for managing bundle interactions with [the Entando Component Repository](../../docs/compose/ecr-overview.md) (ECR).
+Entando provides a series of `ent ecr` commands for managing bundle interactions with the [Local Hub](../../docs/compose/local-hub-overview.md).

 | Command| Descriptions
 |:--|:--